 Courses: Search and Display Advertising, Cross-Platform Media Selling

-Bryan Ruiz has over 10 years of professional digital sales and marketing experience across online, mobile, search, social, tablet, console/connected TV and out-of-home.
+Bryan Ruiz has over 15 years of professional digital sales and marketing experience across online, mobile, search, social, tablet, console/connected TV and out-of-home.
 In his professional career, he’s worked for The Walt Disney Company and Sony Pictures Entertainment to help drive partnerships and sales against their digital solutions.
-He has now worked at Google for 5 years, working with brands for cross media strategies and marketing solutions.
-He now works in a global media lead role, based in New York City, working with some of the world’s largest consumer packaged goods companies.
+He has now worked at Google for over 9 years, working with brands for cross-media strategies and marketing solutions.
+He now works in a global strategy & operations team lead role, based in New York City, building programs for our clients across the globe.

 Bryan holds a Master of Arts in Communication Management from the University of Southern California, a Bachelor of Science in Advertising with a minor in Business from the University of Florida and a Certificate in Finance from London School of Business and Finance.